 What is the mode of action of Tenacity herbicide?

-Tenacity inhibits a plant enzyme called HPPD that is essential to photosynthesis and prevents formation of carotenoids in susceptible plant species.
+Tenacity inhibits a plant enzyme called HPPD (HRAC group 27) that is essential to photosynthesis and prevents formation of carotenoids in susceptible plant species.
 Without carotenoids, light energy and by-products of photosynthesis will destroy chlorophyll and cell membranes.
 This results in bleaching of leaves followed by necrosis and death of the plant.

 How quickly does Tenacity work?

 Once absorbed, Tenacity quickly translocates throughout the plant.
 Weed growth is suppressed soon after application, as photosynthesis is disrupted.
 Death of the plant usually occurs within two to three weeks.
+A repeat application at two to three weeks may be required for adequate weed control.
+Weed control is most effective on young, actively growing weeds.
+Efficacy will be reduced under moisture stress or from applications to mature weeds.

 What turf species can Tenacity be applied to?